arielszin/rszin/README.md

 ## Repository Structure

-This repository has been simplified for public access.
+This repository has been simplified for ease of maintenance.
 The main components are:

+- `content/`: Contains all the website content (posts, pages, etc.)
-- `rszin/`: The main Hugo website directory
+- `themes/`: Contains the Hugo themes
+- `static/`: Static assets like images, CSS, etc.
+- `layouts/`: Custom layout templates
-- `build.sh`: A simplified build script for Vercel deployment
+- `build.sh`: A build script for Vercel deployment
 - `vercel.json`: Configuration for Vercel deployment
 - `new-post.sh`: Script to create new blog posts
+- `hugo.toml`: Hugo configuration file

 ## Development Workflow